grandmastr/polytope-labs-assessment/README.md

 <img src="/public/docs/reduced-motion.gif" alt="image showing performance profile">
 A screen recording of simulating the prefers-motion-reduced option being toggled and the behaviour of the implemented animation.</div>

-### Pure SVG + CSS Approach
+### Pure SVG + CSS Keyframes Approach

-The Pure SVG + CSS Approach uses an external SVG file as a CSS background image.
+The Pure SVG + CSS Keyframes Approach uses an external SVG file as a background image.
 This method is simpler and leverages CSS for positioning.
 > This approach is less flexible and offers less control over the animation compared to the SVG Pattern.